Dentist Near Edgewater NJ Discusses Scaling Procedure

 Scaling

 Scaling involves carefully removing plaque bacteria from just below the gumline.
-For this, there are two methods that can be used by your dentist.
+For this, there are two methods that can be used by our Edgewater NJ serving dentist.

 The first method involves using handheld tools to scrape plaque away from your teeth.
-Your dentist will use a scaler and a curette, and will manually insert the tools below the gumline to reach plaque that your toothbrush left behind.
+We use a scaler and a curette, and will manually insert the tools below the gumline to reach plaque that your toothbrush left behind.

-Secondly, your dentist may use an ultrasonic tool to scale your teeth.
+Secondly, we may use an ultrasonic tool to scale your teeth.
 This device uses a vibrating tip to chip away plaque and tartar buildup, as well as shooting a jet of water to help flush out any buildup trapped in pockets.

-After a dental scaling is complete, your dentist will likely follow up with a procedure known as root planning.
+After a dental scaling is complete, we will likely follow up with a procedure known as root planning.
 This involves reaching deeper below the gumline to smooth the surface of the tooth’s root.
 This allows the gum to reattach itself properly to the tooth and promotes healthier gums.

 Is Scaling Painful?

 For people with sensitive gums, dental scaling can be slightly uncomfortable.
-Dentists may choose to apply a local anesthetic to numb the area making the procedure more comfortable for the patient.
-Therefore, if you’re concerned about pain, be sure to discuss this with your dentist near Edgewater NJ before they begin the procedure.
+We may choose to apply a local anesthetic to numb the area making the procedure more comfortable for the patient.
+Therefore, if you’re concerned about pain, be sure to discuss this with our dentist near Edgewater NJ before we begin the procedure.

 In severe cases, scaling may take several visits to complete.
-During each visit, your dentist will address a different portion of your mouth, performing a thorough cleaning of each individual area.
+During each visit, we'll address a different portion of your mouth, performing a thorough cleaning of each individual area.

-If you’re nervous or anxious about the procedure, talk to your dentist and see if they’re able to schedule the procedure for a single visit.
+If you’re nervous or anxious about the procedure, talk to Dr. Walker or Dr. Furukawa and see if they’re able to schedule the procedure for a single visit.
 This might not always be possible; however, it may be if you’re only suffering from moderate gum disease.